stanfordnqp/spins-b/docs/examples_grating_coupler.rst

 .. code-block:: python

     # If `True`, also minimize the back-reflection.
-    MINIMIZE_BACKREFLECTION = False
+    MINIMIZE_BACKREFLECTION = True

-For more details, what this flag does is activate the following branch of the code:
+Setting this flag to :code:`True` activates:

 .. code-block:: python